niltnir/personal-ssg/pages/prose/blog/euclidean.md

 crazy equations`(sidenote "With the exceptions of rectilinear coordinates, complex numbers, barycentric coordinates, linear algebra, etc.")`, no confusing objects, no fancy notation, yet results are often astonishing.
 It's no wonder that geometry is called the **king** of mathematics.
-I guess in this sense, it's closer to the elegance of discrete math than it is to, say, algebra or analysis.
+And strangely, the process of exploring and solving problems synthetically can often feel closer to attempting a problem in discrete math than analysis.

 Unfortunately, geometry gets a bad rap in conventional education and other academic institutions.
 It's often written off as "useless" and "trivial" by many.
-In fact, Euclidean geometry is a dead topic among professional mathematicians despite its historical origins.
+In fact, Euclidean geometry is a dead topic among *most* professional mathematicians despite its historical origins.
 In a way though, the field is a hidden gem—detached from the world, only showing itself to those who seek it.